 (d) supervise intermediate bodies;

-(e) record and store electronically the data on each operation necessary for monitoring, evaluation, financial management, verifications and audits in accordance with Annex XXVI, and shall ensure the security, integrity and confidentiality of data and the authentication of the user.
+(e) record and store electronically the data on each operation necessary for monitoring, evaluation, financial management, verifications and audits in accordance with Annex XXVII, and ensure the security, integrity and confidentiality of data and the authentication of users.

 2. The Member State may entrust the accounting function referred to in Article 76 to the managing authority or to another body.